ifeanyiEz/casting_agency/README.md

 # Casting Agency API
+This is the final project for the Full Stack Web Developer Nanodegree Program by Udacity.

+## Casting Agency Specifications
+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The developer plays the role of an Executive Producer within the company and is therfore tasked with creating a system to simplify and streamline the agency's operational process.

 ## Running Locally
 In order to successfully run the project on your local server, you'd need to pay attention to the following:

 #### Install Python3.9
 This project was created using python3.9.
 In order to install the latest version of python, follow the instructions at https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python
 #### Create a Virtual Environment